georgecpp/realtime-data-streaming/README.md

 🚀 Data storage solutions with Cassandra and PostgreSQL

-🚀 Containerizing your entire data engineering setup with Docker
+🚀 Containerizing all services with Docker